StahlFerro/website-thumbnail-generator/README.md

 # website-thumbnail-generator

-Generates image thumbnails for the VFX Gallery
+Generates image thumbnails for the VFX Gallery compressed using [pngquant](https://pngquant.org/)